 Introduction

-The goal of this white paper is to describe the application of scientific best practices within Green-GEAR project, in the definition of the experimental approach, and validation results analyses.
+The goal of this white paper is to describe the application of scientific best practices within the Green-GEAR project, in the definition of the experimental approach and validation results analyses.
 The choice of research questions, objectives, hypotheses and methods for the three Green-GEAR Solutions are described.
 The ultimate objective is to facilitate the Solution assessment and have a coordinated approach, following the open science principles.
-The three solutions aim to reach TRL2 by the end of the project.
+The three Solutions aim to reach TRL2 by the end of the project.

 The Green-GEAR Solutions are expected to contribute to the environment, capacity, safety, security and cost-effectiveness key performance areas (KPAs).
 Not all the Solutions will address the same KPAs, but the assessment plans are made jointly between the Solutions that do.